Qishan (official): Convention of Chuenpi

+However, Elliot responded that fair means had been exhausted. the British recaptured the Bogue forts on 23–26 February, which allowed them to proceed towards Guangzhou to force the opening of trade.
+On 26 February, Qishan awoke to a document awaiting him.
+It was an edict from the Daoguang Emperor sent on 16 February, which stated that a large army would be sent to Guangzhou and that Yishan had been appointed as the new Imperial Commissioner, with Yang Fang as military commander alongside Yilibu and Guan Tianpei who were already present at Guangzhou, and Longwen as an assistant regional commander.
+The edict was a response to Qishan's 13 February letter.
+The Daoguang Emperor ordered Qishan to be arrested and escorted as a criminal to Beijing for trial.
+Qishan was officially dismissed from his role as Imperial Commissioner on 26 February 1841, and returned to Beijing on 12 March 1841.
+En route, Qishan met with reformist thinker Wei Yuan, with whom he shared his testimonials in the war with.
+His testimonials directly contributed to Wei's publication of the Illustrated Treatise on the Maritime Kingdoms.
+Nonetheless, Qishan had his properties and assets confiscated and was sentenced to military service as a result.

-Reinstatement and Political Redemption (1842-1851)
+Reinstatement and political redemption (1842–1851)

 Qishan was pardoned later and reinstated as an official in 1842.
 To regain the trust of the Qing Imperial court, Qishan was appointed as an Imperial Resident in Tibet from 1843 to 1847.
 During his term as an Imperial resident of Tibet, the British East India Company expressed interest in opening trade with Tibet and solving border disputes between the Qing, Sikkim, and Bhutan, which presented itself as a threat.
 Qishan also viewed the Sikh Empire as a threat towards Tibet's western frontiers.
 As a result, Qishan accused a Tibetan official, Doring Pandita, of conspiring with the Nepalese court without the knowledge or permission of Qishan or the Daoguang Emperor.
 Qishan then arrested, tried, and imprisoned Pandita and his associates in 1845.

 Throughout his term, Qishan also remained strict and vigilant towards the British, brought on from his failed experiences in the First Opium War.
 He reinforced border defences towards the south, where the British East India Company was located, and refused British trade attempts.
 After his term in Tibet ended in 1847, he was appointed a second term as Viceroy of Sichuan (1846–1849).
 Sichuan was infamously filled with bandits, and it's topographically diverse environment made it difficult for Qing authorities to traverse and enforce control on the province.
 Sichuan was also heavily impacted by the Qing Dynasty's decline in the 19th century, which allowed for smaller protests similar to the White Lotus Rebellion to surface in the province.
 This showed that Sichuan was a very unstable province at the time.
 As the Viceroy, Qishan deployed Green Standard Army troops to rat out bandits.